Caenorhabditis elegans: Ecology

 The different Caenorhabditis species occupy various nutrient- and bacteria-rich environments.
 They feed on the bacteria that develop in decaying organic matter (microbivory).
+They possess chemosensory receptors which enable the detection of bacteria and bacterial-secreted metabolites (such as iron siderophores), so that they can migrate towards their bacterial prey.
 Soil lacks enough organic matter to support self-sustaining populations.
 C. elegans can survive on a diet of a variety of bacteria, but its wild ecology is largely unknown.
 Most laboratory strains were taken from artificial environments such as gardens and compost piles.
 More recently, C. elegans has been found to thrive in other kinds of organic matter, particularly rotting fruit.

+C. elegans can also ingest pollutants, especially tiny nanoplastics, which could enable the association with antibiotic-resistant bacteria, resulting in the dissemination of nanoplastics and antibiotic-resistant bacteria by C. elegans across the soil.
+Moreover, microplastics can alter the bacterial food preference by C. elegans over generations, resulting in C. elegans preferring microplastic-contaminated food over non-contaminated bacteria.

 C. elegans can also use different species of yeast, including Cryptococcus laurentii and C. kuetzingii, as sole sources of food.
 Although a bacterivore, C. elegans can be killed by a number of pathogenic bacteria, including human pathogens such as Staphylococcus aureus, Pseudomonas aeruginosa, Salmonella enterica or Enterococcus faecalis.
 Pathogenic bacteria can also form biofilms, whose sticky exopolymer matrix could impede C. elegans motility and cloaks bacterial quorum sensing chemoattractants from predator detection.

 Invertebrates such as millipedes, insects, isopods, and gastropods can transport dauer larvae to various suitable locations.
 The larvae have also been seen to feed on their hosts when they die.

 Nematodes can survive desiccation, and in C. elegans, the mechanism for this capability has been demonstrated to be late embryogenesis abundant proteins.

 C. elegans, as other nematodes, can be eaten by predator nematodes and other omnivores, including some insects.

 The Orsay virus is a virus that affects C. elegans, as well as the Caenorhabditis elegans Cer1 virus and the Caenorhabditis elegans Cer13 virus.